 What would be your best advice to Emerging Lighting Product Designers?

 Go into this knowing that design is only a fraction of what will be required of you.
 And say something in your designs that is thoughtful and meaningful to you.

 Last, what makes light magical to you?

-Light exists in a vacuum but is imperceivable by the human eye.
+Light exists in a vacuum but is imperceivable to the human eye.
 It is not until it collides with matter that we can then see it.
 It’s nothing short of magical.